nielsbaloe/vertxui/README.md

 Vert.X adds:
 * probably the easiest and [fastest](https://dzone.com/articles/inside-vertx-comparison-nodejs) node.js-alike webserver
 * no need for anything else: no Apache and Tomcat.
-* the serverside EventBus, and a wonderful speedy asynch environment
+* the serverside EventBus, and a wonderful speedy async ecosystem.

-Examples are included for: hello world, hello world in fluent html, automatic browser reloading (Figwheely), chats with websockets SockJS and the EventBus, TodoMVC, and more.
+Examples are included for: hello world (vanilla js and Fluent HTML), automatic browser reloading (Figwheely), webchats with: websockets SockJS plus EventBus, TodoMVC, Bootstrap, and more.

 ### Serverside

 The serverside is easy.
 This single line serves all necessary front-end Javascript code including the necessary (single-lined) wrapping HTML, ready to be shown in the browser.
 So, not only forget about javascript, but forget about editing html files too.
 Vert.X comes with HTTP compression out of the box so there is no need to do anything else except turning HTTP compression on (see all examples).

 	router.route("/client").handler(new VertxUI(Client.class, true));

 ### Automatic browser reloading